rodoulak/desalsim/Tutorials/MF-PFR_Tutorial.md

 ![mfpfr](https://github.com/rodoulak/Desalination-and-Brine-Treatment-Simulation-/assets/150446818/65a5fccb-e2ac-4d27-9c66-69dca9157656)

-In DesalSim package, the MF-PFR unit is used to model the operation of a chemical precipitation technology.
+In desalsim package, the MF-PFR unit is used to model the operation of a chemical precipitation technology.
 Upon simulation, it will generate the influent/effluent mass flows and their concentrations, the chemical requirements, and the energy requirements.
 The MF-PFR function consists of three classes: [MFPFRCALC](#use-mfpfrcalc-class), [energycons](#use-energycons-class) and [HClAddition](#use-hcladdition-class).
 In this tutorial, we will focus on how to use the three classes.

 **Table 2** gives an overview of the main inputs and outputs for each process unit of Multi-plug flow reactor.